mgleis/disk-usage-insights/plugin/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Find large files and folders in no time!
 Hunt down the TOP 10 files and folders with the most disk usage.
-Visualize your total consumption and zoom seamlessly into your WordPress installation.

 == Description ==